greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/COPY.html.md

 You must have `SELECT` privilege on the table whose values are read by `COPY TO`, and `INSERT` privilege on the table into which values are inserted by `COPY FROM`.
 It is sufficient to have column privileges on the columns listed in the command.

 Files named in a `COPY` command are read or written directly by the database server, not by the client application.
-Therefore, they must reside on or be accessible to the Greenplum Database master host machine, not the client.
+Therefore, they must reside on or be accessible to the Greenplum Database coordinator host machine, not the client.
 They must be accessible to and readable or writable by the Greenplum Database system user \(the user ID the server runs as\), not the client.
 Only database superusers are permitted to name files with `COPY`, because this allows reading or writing any file that the server has privileges to access.

 `COPY FROM` will invoke any triggers and check constraints on the destination table.
 However, it will not invoke rewrite rules.
 Note that in this release, violations of constraints are not evaluated for single row error isolation mode.